Audubon Devotee & Professor Shares Passion With Others

 Enriching Go Green Committee

-Ernie and Paula are now active members of the Asbury Solomons Go Green Committee, which having added more than one million pollution-filtering oysters to the Patuxent River, is now expanding its focus to the skies with a regular bird-watching group led by, you guessed it, the Willoughbys.
+Ernie and Paula are now active members of the Asbury Solomons Go Green Committee.
+Which is now expanding its focus to the skies with a regular bird-watching group led by the Willoughbys.
 A recent outing included the sighting of a young bald eagle.

 And each week, they post a Bird of the Week on Asbury Solomons’ Facebook page, spotlighting different species they’ve sighted.